emmanueldeletang/nosqlwebapp/README.md

 ```

-load some information in menu collection a sample is here you can load

-change the db name , the key and endpoint of your cosmosdb .
+load some information in menu collection a sample is here you can load menu.json file , this is a sample to load in your menu , but you can load what you want , just check the url of image of course and use your own S3 .

 ### Step 3:  Run the application

 Run .....